 Quite distraught, I went into a slump that lasted for years.
 This unfortunately made me forego my love for 1980’s machinery so, upon bad advice from my father, I later bought a brand new Subaru Impreza WRX and then two years later traded it in for an STi version.
 Each was to be my future, definitive, rally weapon… or so I thought.
 These were never the cars that I actually wanted but they were new and reliable.
 However, I had squandered so much money in the purchases that doubts came over me once more: with this kind of money I could easily have paid to get one of my old cars repaired, built, and started competing!
 Another grave life mistake that held me back some more.

-One day, my childhood dream of rallying collapsed: my fiancée was hit with a degenerative disease that melted my wallet back to almost nothing.
-However, she gave me courage and begged me to not give up on my goals.
+One day, my childhood dream of rallying collapsed: a person I care very much for was hit with a degenerative disease and that melted my wallet back to almost nothing.
+However, this somehow gave me the courage I needed to not give up on my goals and go forward, finally turning my fear of failure and lack of confidence into determination.
 But 20 years had already passed since my original ambitions – my old bones didn’t feel like competing any more!
-My fiancée’s condition would be what finally gave me the drive to turn my fear of failure and lack of confidence into determination and knowledge.
-Hence, I went out to educate myself on what I needed to know to create the rally car that I’ve always wanted and “fix” my life’s previous mistakes – if I can no longer buy it, I’ll build it myself!
+Hence, I went out to educate myself on what I needed to know to create the rally car that I’ve always wanted and mend my life’s previous mistakes – if I can no longer buy it, I’ll build it myself!
 I was able to allocate a humble budget of approximately $1,500 per year to the venture.

 I would fiddle around with the Subaru for a few years and be the first person worldwide to short wheelbase a GD platform.
 Then, in a weird twist of fate, nostalgia kicked down the door: my undying love for the 1980’s and Group B suddenly came back like a tidal-wave and made me realise that I’ve once again made a terrible mistake!
 I should have sold the Subaru to purchase a kit car or a car that I could have built a Group B replica out of.
 However, it was too late: the Subaru project had sunk the last of my life savings and the car utterly unsaleable in its rough prototype state.
 The only solution was to part it out and keep the good stuff.